samibaig17/Opal-Practice/backend/backend/readme.md

-Follow the Documentation to Install Django in Your Compueter.
+Follow the Documentation to Install Django in Your Computer.

 https://www.djangoproject.com/download/